algosup/2022-2023-project-2-factory-display-Project-4-group/Technical.md

 - Adding new languages
 - Smart screen in Paris to display informations
 - Unique logins for each users
+- An history of the displayed content with a tracking of who changed what

 ### 2.3.
 Hardware
 #### Samsung TV